Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 Employers

-Most animal physiotherapists are self-employed and advertise their services through social media, professional websites and their membership of professional bodies.
-Professional body membership is also essential if you are looking for an in-house opportunity, as these will often be advertised through their websites and newsletters.
+Most animal physiotherapists are self-employed and advertise their services through social media, websites and professional bodies.

-Forming and maintaining positive links with your local veterinary surgeries is essential, as animals need be referred by a veterinary surgeon.
-Veterinary practices are also more likely to pay for your services directly to support their in-patients, if they have a good relationship with you.
+Forming and maintaining positive links with your local veterinary surgeries is essential, as animals need to be referred by a veterinary surgeon.
+Veterinary practices are also more likely to pay for your services directly to support their in-patients if they have a good relationship with you.

 Professional development